 DON'T allow your horse to eat.
-Whether or not to give water is controversial, as some causes of colic may be aggravated by continued drinking.
-Your best course is to give him small amounts ciprofloxacin 500 mg of water?say, three swallows every five minutes or so; this will help many types of colic while minimizing the risk of causing harm.
+Food is a definite no, but whether or not to give water is controversial, as some causes of colic may be aggravated by continued drinking.
+Your best course is to give him small amounts of water—say, three swallows every five minutes or so; this will help many types of colic while minimizing the risk of causing harm.

 DON'T walk your horse to exhaustion.
 If he's persistently trying to roll, yet is safe to handle, walking him for 10 minutes at a time may provide a useful distraction from the discomfort.
 But constant walking for prolonged periods can exhaust an already sick horse.
 If he's lying quietly, it's fine to let him rest.